Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Even if there's a small chance that we can undo this...
 I mean we owe it to everyone who's not in this room to try.

-BRUCE BANNER: If we do this, how do we know it's
+BRUCE BANNER: If we do this, how do we know it's g